tanaylakhani/ampush_split_test/README.md

 # Ampush Split Test Challenge
 * requires flask
 * Application parses utm_id
+* It is very basic right now, printing just a variable of the test (A,B,C,D,E).
+I'll need to create more elements on the UI side with condition checks

 ## To run:
 run following inside project directory